PennyLaneAI/pennylane-qiskit/doc/index.rst

 ~~~~~~~~

 Qiskit devices have different **backends**, which define which actual simulator or hardware is
 used by the device.
-We recommend passing in a backend instance rather than a string with the
-backend name to the devices.
+A backend instance should be and passed to the device when initializing.

 Different simulator backends are optimized for different purposes.
 To change what backend is used,
 a simulator backend can be defined as follows: